sam14432/cmp/Relevant fork of Appnexus CMP.md

 	// true => don't show a "manage your settings" bottom-bar after accepting consent
 	hideBottomBar: true,

-	// makes sure tags are 'async' and render() is postponed until after consent
-	injectInSmartTags: true,

 	// set to undefined to NOT try to fetch '/.well-known/pubvendors.json'
 	pubVendorList: undefined,